-- Information in a database kept by CrimTrac about - the person's criminal history - cautions or warnings administered or given to the person - the person's involvement in acts of domestic violence in Queensland or elsewhere and any orders made against the person - any known alias of the person. - Information in a QPS database or other database kept by the commissioner about - the person's criminal history - if the person is nominated for appointment to a position that involves significant driving duties-the person's Queensland traffic history - warrants issued in relation to the person - cautions or warnings administered or given to the person - whether the person is a person of interest in Queensland or interstate because, for example, the person is a
+- 1 Information in a database kept by CrimTrac about- - the person's criminal history - cautions or warnings administered or given to the person - the person's involvement in acts of domestic violence in Queensland or elsewhere and any orders made against the person - any known alias of the person. - 2 Information in a QPS database or other database kept by the commissioner about- - the person's criminal history

-- suspect, an offender, a missing person, a victim or a witness - charges laid against the person in Queensland - whether the person is wanted for questioning - any known alias of the person. - 3 Information about the person's Queensland traffic history in a database kept by the chief executive of Queensland Transport if the person is nominated for appointment to a position that involves significant driving duties. - 4 Information about the person supplied to the commissioner by a declared agency about the following if the person has lived for an extensive period outside Queensland- - charges laid against the person that have not been decided, dismissed or withdrawn - any known alias of the person. - 5 Information about the person kept in a database of criminal intelligence, whether the database is kept by the commissioner or is one to which the commissioner has access. - 6 Information about the person, if the person was employed in a unit of public administration or a local government within the last 10 years, that is supplied to the commissioner by the Crime and Misconduct Commission. - 7 For former employees of the service, information in the possession of the commissioner because of inquiries made by the unit of the service known as the Ethical Standards Command. - 8 Information about the person that is in the possession of the commissioner and held in the drug occurrence records kept as part of the database known as QPRIME.
+- if the person is nominated for appointment to a position that involves significant driving duties-the person's Queensland traffic history - warrants issued in relation to the person - cautions or warnings administered or given to the person - whether the person is a person of interest in Queensland or interstate because, for example, the person is a suspect, an offender, a missing person, a victim or a witness - charges laid against the person in Queensland - whether the person is wanted for questioning - any known alias of the person. - 3 Information about the person's Queensland traffic history in a database kept by the chief executive of Queensland Transport if the person is nominated for appointment to a position that involves significant driving duties. - 4 Information about the person supplied to the commissioner by a declared agency about the following if the person has lived for an extensive period outside Queensland- - charges laid against the person that have not been decided, dismissed or withdrawn - any known alias of the person. - 5 Information about the person kept in a database of criminal intelligence, whether the database is kept by the commissioner or is one to which the commissioner has access. - 6 Information about the person, if the person was employed in a unit of public administration or a local government within the last 10 years, that is supplied to the commissioner by the Crime and Misconduct Commission. - 7 For former employees of the service, information in the possession of the commissioner because of inquiries made by the unit of the service known as the Ethical Standards Command.